 Frankfurt School was accredited by AACSB International in May 2014.

 Founded in 1916, AACSB International is the longest serving global accrediting body for business schools, and the largest business education network connecting students, educators and businesses worldwide.
-Currently 789 institutions across 53 countries maintain AACSB accreditation, one of the most recognised forms of business school accreditation an institution and its programmes can earn.
+Currently more than 900 institutions across more than 50 countries maintain AACSB accreditation, one of the most recognised forms of business school accreditation an institution and its programmes can earn.

 Frankfurt School was awarded EQUIS accreditation in June 2014.
 In June 2017, this accreditation was renewed for a period of five years.